Lethal Weapon 4: Plot

 With Getz serving as a distraction, the officers confront Chan at his dentist's office to interrogate him with laughing gas for more information, but cannot get any leads.
 During which Riggs and Butters accidentally reveal the family secret to Murtaugh.
 Later, they discuss what they know with Detective Ng, who has worked on cases involving the Chinese government before.
 He recognizes that Ku must be trying to negotiate with a corrupt Chinese general for the release of the Four Fathers, high-ranking Triad members that include Ku's brother.

 New information leads them to the abandoned warehouse where they find the bodies of Hong, his uncle, and Chan, the latter two killed by Ku after they served their usefulness.
 Knowing that Ku plans to use counterfeit money, the police intercept the exchange between Ku and the general, telling the general that the money is fake.
-The enraged general executes most of the Four Fathers before being killed by the Triad.
-A firefight breaks out between the Triad, the general's private army, and the police; most of the Triad and army die, and Butters is wounded while shielding Murtaugh.
+The enraged general executes most of the Four Fathers before being executed by the Triad.
+Then a massive firefight breaks out between the Triad, the general's private army, and the police; most of the Triad and army are killed, and Butters is wounded while shielding Murtaugh.
 Ku attempts to escape with his brother, who is killed by Murtaugh.
-Riggs and Murtaugh then pursue him to a pier and engage him in a fistfight.
+Riggs and Murtaugh then pursue him to a pier and engage him in a brutal fistfight.
 Murtaugh impales Ku through the stomach with a rebar before being knocked out by him.
 The pier then collapses, sending Riggs and Ku into the water.
 Riggs finds an assault rifle and kills him, while Murtaugh recovers in time to rescue Riggs from a piece of concrete that had pinned him underwater.

 Riggs and Getz later discover that Lorna is about to give birth and race to the hospital, where Riggs and Lorna are ceremonially married by a rabbi just before she enters labor.
-Their son and Rianne's daughter are born, and Murtaugh accepts Butters as his son-in-law.
-Hong's family is granted asylum.
+Their son Billy and Rianne's daughter Victoria are born, and Murtaugh accepts Butters as his son-in-law whilst Hong's family is granted asylum.